 Eliminate trans fatty acids from your diet.
 Trans fats are found in processed foods containing partially hydrogenated vegetable oils.
 Even foods with less than 0.5 grams of trans fat per serving can be labeled trans fat-free so check ingredient lists and avoid foods with “hydrogenated oil” in the ingredient list.

-Limit daily cholesterol intake to 300 mg or less.
+Limit dietary cholesterol intake to 300 mg or less per day.
 Those who have been diagnosed with heart disease or diabetes should limit cholesterol intake to 200 mg per day.

 Eat more dietary fiber, especially in the form of dried beans, oat bran, barley, eggplant, apples, grapes, strawberries, and citrus.
 These foods contain soluble fiber, which has been found to lower LDL cholesterol.
 Adults should eat 20-35 grams of fiber per day.